 Best Mixers For Multi-Person Podcasts

 If your podcast is going to have 3 or 4 people and you’re all in the same room, you’ll need a mixer with at least 4 mic-level XLR inputs.
 There are quite a few options as many people have brand favorites or want various features.
+For the most part, these will be from smallest to largest, and lowest price to highest.

 Behringer Xenyx Q1202USB

 The Behringer Xenyx Q1202USB is the best budget mixer for 3+ person podcasting, but I would suggest taking a look at the 1204USB below too.
 A friend of mine recently got this mixer for his new 4-person podcast and they sound great.
 They had no prior audio equipment knowledge and were up and running easily.
-This is the best mixer under $100.
+This is also the best mixer under $100.

 Behringer Xenyx 1204USB